-The Adjei Method had highly inflated Type I error rates (i.e. falsely detected PIHM) for all parameter combinations that we considered (Fig. 2B; Supplementary Fig. S1 - S3).
+The Adjei Method had highly inflated Type I error rates (i.e. falsely detected PIHM) for all parameter combinations that we considered (Fig. 2B; Supplementary Figs. S1 - S3).
 This method also showed the unintuitive pattern of decreasing Type I error rate with decreasing sample size.
-This occurred because, at small samples sizes, intensity data must be binned before the Adjei Method can be used (Supplementary Data S2).
-In contrast, the Likelihood Method showed a Type I error rate at or near the pre-set level of 0.05 for all parameter combinations and sample sizes considered (Fig. 2B; Supplementary Fig. S1 - S3).
+This occurred because, at small samples sizes, intensity data must be binned before the Adjei Method can be used (Supplementary Data S1.2).
+In contrast, the Likelihood Method showed a Type I error rate at or near the pre-set level of 0.05 for all parameter combinations and sample sizes considered (Fig. 2B; Supplementary Figs. S1 - S3).

-When all parameters were jointly estimated, the Likelihood Method showed highly context-dependent results even when detecting PIHM under the best-case scenario of μp=10 and kp=1.
+When all parameters were jointly estimated, the Likelihood Method showed highly context-dependent results, even when detecting PIHM under the best-case scenario of μp=10 and kp=1.
 For steep survival curves, PIHM could be detected with a power of greater than 0.8 from a sample of less than 100 hosts (Fig. 3).
 However, for moderate survival functions over 400 hosts had to be sampled to achieve the same power and for gradual survival functions, no tested sample size ever achieved a power greater than 0.8 (Fig. 3).

-3.2 Question 2: Estimating the LD50 and survival function
+3.2.
+Question 2: estimating the LD50 and survival function

-The Likelihood Method gave asymptotically unbiased estimates of the LD50 for all combinations of parameters examined in this study (Fig. 4, Supplementary Fig. S4 - S6).
-Even for the smallest sample sizes we considered, the Likelihood Method’s estimate of LD50 was largely unbiased, with small biases occurring for gradual host survival functions.
-The precision of the Likelihood Method’s LD50 estimates decreased (increasing coefficient of variation) as sample size decreased for all parameter combinations we examined (Fig. 4, Supplementary Fig. S4 - S6).
+The Likelihood Method gave asymptotically unbiased estimates of the LD50 for all combinations of parameters examined in this study (Fig. 4, Supplementary Figs. S4 - S6).
+Even for the smallest sample sizes we considered, the estimate of LD50 was largely unbiased when using the Likelihood Method, with small biases occurring for gradual host survival functions.
+The precision of the LD50 estimates decreased (increasing coefficient of variation) as sample size decreased for all parameter combinations we examined using the Likelihood Method (Fig. 4, Supplementary Figs. S4 - S6).

-The Adjei Method produced biased estimates of the LD50 across nearly all parameter combinations, tending to underestimate the true value of the parameter (Fig. 4, Supplementary Fisg.
-S4 - S6).
-For μp=10, the LD50 estimates from the Adjei Method were largely unbiased for large samples sizes, but as μp increased, the Adjei Method produced biased estimates of LD50 across all sample sizes, with bias increasing as sample size decreased (Fig. 4, Supplementary Fig. S4 - S6).
-The LD50 estimates from the Adjei Method also showed large decreases in precision with the steepest survival function across all values of μp (Fig. 4, Supplementary Fig. S4 - S6).
+The Adjei Method produced biased estimates of the LD50 across nearly all parameter combinations, tending to underestimate the true value of the parameter (Fig. 4, Supplementary Figs. S4 - S6).
+For μp=10, the LD50 estimates from the Adjei Method were largely unbiased for large samples sizes, but as μp increased, the Adjei Method produced biased estimates of LD50 across all sample sizes, with bias increasing as sample size decreased (Fig. 4, Supplementary Figs. S4 - S6).
+The LD50 estimates from the Adjei Method also showed large decreases in precision with the steepest survival function across all values of μp (Fig. 4, Supplementary Figs. S4 - S6).

-In terms of the host survival function, the Likelihood Method gave unbiased estimates of survival function parameter a when sample sizes were large, however as sample size decreased these estimates became severely biased (Fig. 4, Supplementary Fig. S7 - S9) The Adjei Method produced biased estimates of the host survival function across all sample sizes, with consistently greater bias for steeper survival functions and higher mean parasite loads.
-(Fig. 4, Supplementary Fig. S7 - S9).
+In terms of the host survival function, the Likelihood Method gave unbiased estimates of survival function parameter a when sample sizes were large, however as sample size decreased these estimates became severely biased (Fig. 4, Supplementary Figs. S7 - S9).
+The Adjei Method produced biased estimates of the host survival function across all sample sizes, with consistently greater bias for steeper survival functions and higher mean parasite loads.
+(Fig. 4, Supplementary Figs. S7 - S9).

-3.3 Application to real data
+3.3.
+Application to real data